FK Balkan Mirijevo

-FK Balkan Mirijevo is a Serbian football club.
+OFK Balkan Mirijevo is a Serbian football club.
+The club currently competes in the Belgrade First League, in the 5th tier of Serbian football.

 History

 In the seasons 1941–42 and 1942–43 Balkan played in the Serbian League which was the top national tier of the German-occupied Serbia during World War Two, finishing 10th and 8th respectively.
 Their main players in this period were former BSK Belgrade players Dragutin Najdanović, Rajko Pašanski and Miloš Šijačić.